Alina Mungiu-Pippidi: Essays and interviews

-Plays (in Romanian)
+Plays

 Alina Mungiu-Pippidi has also written a number of plays, the most high-profile of which has been The Evangelists.
 The play, which was written in the 1990s, only debuted in Romania in 2005, where it sparked a considerable amount of controversy from Christian religious groups, who labeled it as "blasphemy" and "an attack against public morals".
 The play is based on the life of Jesus from a different point of view than that of the New Testament.